-Applicants must be intending to enrol full-time in an undergraduate degree majoring in a discipline within the School of Accounting and Commercial law at Victoria University of Wellington.
-Applicants intending to enrol onto a joint degree with a non-commerce subject are also eligible to apply.
+Applicants must be intending to enrol full-time in an undergraduate degree majoring in a discipline within the School of Accounting and Commercial Law at Victoria University of Wellington.
+Applicants intending to enrol into a joint degree with a non-commerce subject are also eligible to apply.

 - Applicants must be facing financial hardship that may restrict their ability to enter tertiary education